fkrull/VM-Park/README.md

 to create and provision the VM you want.
 All VMs are GUI-enabled, have bidirectional shared clipboard turned on and mount the folder `~/Public`.

-## Availability
-The Linux/FOSS systems use publicly available base boxes and should work in any environment.
-The Windows VMs are using custom base boxes; for Windows 7+ I use boxes based on the [boxcutter](https://github.com/boxcutter/windows) templates, so you might be able to reproduce them.
-Anything older is fully custom, though.

 ## Configuration
 Certain settings can be configured by creating a `local_config.rb` file in the repository root and setting configuration variables there.
 See